mrjameshamilton/klox/README.md

 A Kotlin implementation of lox, the language from [Crafting Interpreters](https://craftinginterpreters.com/), with a JVM backend built with [ProGuardCORE](https://github.com/guardsquare/proguard-core).

+The `klox` language is a superset of `lox` and includes features not implemented in the Crafting Interpreters `lox` implementation.

 ## Building

 ```shell